Home » Tax Credits » CRIC Tax Credit

 Because the CRIC Quebec program is brand new, start with a quick expert check before you file.
 Contact our PhD-level team and partner accounting firms for a no-obligation eligibility review.
 We will assess your projects, map eligible expenses, and explain how CRIC stacks with federal SR&ED.
 Ask us to walk you through both programs.
 Prefer self-research first?
 See our SR&ED page for the federal component.

 This program replaces eight legacy provincial innovation measures (including various R&D wage/design credits and tax holidays for foreign experts) to simplify the regime and refocus support.
-It is designed to complement—not replace—the federal SR&ED program: companies can continue to claim SR&ED for qualifying R&D while using CRIC Québec for R&D and newly eligible pre‑commercialization (and certain capital) costs, subject to coordination rules that avoid double‑counting under Québec’s streamlined innovation-assistance system.
+It is designed to complement and not replace the federal SRED program: companies can continue to claim SRED for qualifying R&D while using CRIC Québec for R&D and newly eligible pre‑commercialization and R&D equipment costs, subject to coordination rules.

 To claim the CRIC tax credit, a corporation must:

-Tip: If any part of the chain (R&D or pre‑commercialization) is subcontracted, make sure the work location is in Quebec and your files clearly show the Québec‑based continuity from R&D to pre‑commercialization.
+Tip: If any part of the supply chain (R&D or pre‑commercialization) is subcontracted, make sure the work location is in Québec and your files clearly show the Québec‑based continuity from R&D to pre‑commercialization.

 R&D activities follow the harmonized federal definitions: